As-Sami/book-trackerr/README.md

 ### Config Vars

-BOT_TOKEN : the Discord Bot Token for your bot.
+**BOT_TOKEN** : the Discord Bot Token for your bot.
+**SUPER_USERS** : ids of super users.
+Super users are those people who can use the add and delete command.
+To get their id, go to the setting of your discord and then go to Advance and turn on developer mode.
+Now the person you want to make super user, right click on his profile and you will see a copy `COPY ID`.
+Just click on the copy `COPY ID` button and you will get the id.